pmcp/nalatenschap-netlify/content/pages/home.md

 * Temporary Information Center (with[ Jakob Van den Broucke](https://www.jakobvandenbroucke.be))

   * Related: the project Heimat.
 [All three](https://jakobvandenbroucke.be/20-1/) phases of this project are soon-to-be well-documented on [Jakob Van den Broucke](https://www.jakobvandenbroucke.be)'s website.
   * Between july 2020 and now, fifteen departments of the T.I.C. have been founded.
-A comprehensive list can be asked via tijdelijkinformatiecentrum at yahoo dot com The publication and exhibition [DISSEMINATION](https://nicc.be/project/nicc-talk-launch-periodical-disseminatie-by-tijdelijk-informatie-centrum-t-i-c/) functions as a guide and prologue into the T.I.C. organisation.
+A comprehensive list can be asked via tijdelijkinformatiecentrum at yahoo dot com The publication and exhibition DISSEMINATIE functions as a guide and prologue into the T.I.C. organisation.
 * [Lokal Fototek Foundation](https://instagram.com/lokalfototekfoundation) (with [Vincen Beeckman](https://www.vincenbeeckman.be))
 * [Buratinas](https://index.nadine.be/family_tag/buratinas/) (with [nadine](https://nadine.be) and the captain's collective)
 * [WAB.zone](http://wab.zone)